Number 1 Trick to Improving a Student's Writing

 • Make the writing process fun - Employing the use of a thesaurus is enjoyable.
 I have always enjoyed using a thesaurus and find that it has nurtured a personal love for words.

-Are There any Problems with Using a Thesaurus?
+Are there any Problems with using a Thesaurus?

-When used in a passive or rushed manner, students might select words that don't make sense in a composition or they may overuse the thesaurus and make documents sound awkward and complex.
+When used in a passive or rushed manner, students might select words that don't make sense in a composition, or they may overuse the thesaurus and make documents sound awkward and complex.

 Teaching Writing

-What are Some Activities I can Use to Help Students Learn How to Use a Thesaurus?
+What are Some Activities I can use to Help Students Learn How to use a Thesaurus?

 • Provide a passage with a lot of word repetitions.
 Ask your students to change the repeated words in the passage by using a thesaurus.
-Once the students have rewritten the passage, ask the students to read them aloud and discuss the benefits of using a thesaurus.
+Once the students have rewritten the passage, ask the students to read it aloud and discuss the benefits of using a thesaurus.

 • Highlight boring, simple words in a passage that are difficult to visualize.
 With the use of a thesaurus, ask students to rewrite the passage with synonyms that conjure more visuals in the reader's mind's eye.